 Manage natural and working lands for biodiversity, forest health, and climate resilience.
 The reality of a changing climate and a changing world means our lands and waters’ biodiversity, forest health, and climate resilience is something that must be actively managed for, protected, and cultivated.
 Enhancements in soil health and increases in vegetative cover will slow the flow of water over land and increase filtration into the soil therefore mitigating downstream flood surges and improve water quality.
 While some management practices are well understood in their ability to enhance resilience, research is needed on new and emerging climate adaptation practices in our lands and waters.
 The cost of implementation of adaptation practices limits the degree to which land managers can make the necessary changes to promote biodiversity and climate resilience.
 The impacts of severe weather events have already proved devastating to farms, and Vermont farmers report a lack of financial capacity to adequately address climate-related risks and invest in adaptation.
 The same is true for Vermont forest managers, many of whom are also farmers.
 Resilience funds have been identified as helpful for recovery, but they are currently underdeveloped and under-resourced.
-Phenological variability and increased ground disturbance is altering Vermont’s biodiversity creating imbalance in Vermont’s ecosystems
+Phenological variability and increased ground disturbance is altering Vermont’s biodiversity, creating imbalance in Vermont’s ecosystems.

 Fund increased investment in healthy soils education and implementation of practices.